radish2951/linear-lite-mcp/README.md

 npm run dev
 ```

-Server will be available at: `http://localhost:8787/sse`
+Server will be available at: `http://localhost:8787/mcp`

+> Note: As of MCP protocol version 2024-11-05, the standalone SSE transport is deprecated in favour of Streamable HTTP.<sup>[1](#footnote1)</sup> This server therefore exposes only the Streamable HTTP endpoint at `/mcp`.

 4. **Deploy to Cloudflare**:
 ```bash